Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Models and main results

 with $c_{n-1}(t)=x_{n-1}^\p(t)-x_{n-1}^\p(t+1)$ being the absolute size of the jump of particle $n-1$ in the same step from time $t$ to time $t+1$.
 Note that the distribution of $W_n(t)$ is concentrated on the integers that are at least $c_{n-1}(t)$, hence the order of particles is preserved by the dynamics.
 We remark that the probability on the right-hand side of \eqref{Wdistr} can formally be written as $p_{c_{n-1}(t),q^{\gap_n^\c(t)}}(k)$ defined in \eqref{deftruncp} with $q$ replaced by $q^{-1}$.

 The relevant choice of the parameters for the geometric $q$-PushTASEP is the following.
 We consider the time-homogeneous model, that is, we let $\alpha_1=\alpha_2=\dots=a$ for some fixed $a\in(0,1)$.
 We let the first $m$ particle rates $a_1,\dots,a_m\in(0,a^{-1})$ to be arbitrary and $a_{m+1}=a_{m+2}=\dots=a$.
-In the homogeneous case the rescaled particle positions have Tracy--Widom fluctuations, but the Baik--Ben Arous--P\'ech\'e and Gaussian distributions appear if the first few particles have larger jump rate parameters which push further particles stronger to the right.
-Therefore we assume that the first $m$ rates are at least $a$ and we denote by $\wt\alpha=\max\{a_1,\dots,a_m\}$ the highest rate.
+In the homogeneous case the rescaled particle positions have Tracy--Widom fluctuations, but the Baik--Ben Arous--P\'ech\'e distribution and the top eigenvalue distribution of finite GUE matrices appear if the first few particles have larger jump rate parameters which push further particles stronger to the right.
+Therefore we assume that the first $m$ rates are at least $a$ and we denote by $\ama=\max\{a_1,\dots,a_m\}$ the highest rate.
+This choice of parameters can also be followed for the geometric $q$-PushTASEP with particle creation in~\cite{BBC20} which is the half-space analogue of geometric $q$-PushTASEP.

 We define

 for all $\theta\in(-\log_qa,\log_qa)$.
 Then the law of large numbers

 holds as $n\to\infty$ where